Q: Who is eligible for each conference registration rate?

 Q: Will I receive the materials for the CLE sessions prior to arriving at the conference?

-A: Yes, you will receive the materials electronically via email*.
+A: Yes, you will receive a link to the materials via email.
 We make every effort to send your materials a week or two before the conference begins so you can print out the ones you want for sessions you plan to attend or save the files to your laptop or tablet for easy reference on-site.

 Please be sure you have an email address on file with the ABA or provide an email address when you register.
 If you do not have an email address on file, you are welcome to check the conference website, which is where the materials will be housed.